samfeldstein/notebook/content/notes/west-coast-swing-cirriculum.md

 Next, break the six counts into three stages.
 Each stage comprises two beats.
 The stages are:

-1. The leader steps out of the slot.
+1. The leader gets out of the way.
 2. Something happens.
-3. The leader steps back into the slot and we anchor.
+3. Anchor.